Being the first home buyers or a seasoned one, home loan is the most common trend among the property buyers.

 Nevertheless, there are two important stages when you should start looking at the property.
 Firstly, before identifying your financial and calculating the cost.
 It helps you to get some idea about the property market and roughly about the place, state or suburb and type of accommodation (e.g. home, townhouse, unit etc) you can afford.
 Secondly, undoubtedly after getting the pre-approval from the lender.
 The buyers with a “Pre-approval” from lender often consider being serious and good buyers.
 Remember the pre-approval remain valid for a certain period (e.g. three months) and the fixed loan amount you have applied for.
 You need to alter your application and re-apply if any of these changes even if your other circumstances remain unchanged.

 Finding your dream property for first home buyers requires a good amount of time.
-Start with looking at your neighborhood or pay a visit at the websites of various property or real-estate agents.
+Start with looking at your neighbourhood or pay a visit at the websites of various property or real-estate agents.
 Usually, the inspection of the property for sale is arranged on Saturday.
 So, it’s wise to plan your weekend beforehand and devote your Saturdays for inspections.

 In Australia, properties are sold either through private sales or auction.
 We suggest you attend at least one auction before you bid for your own one.
 As a first home buyer, it will help you to get some real-life experience.